chbrandt/swift_deepsky/README.md

 ## Docker packaging
-_Software should be simple to use_ -- specialy if we want to deliver it to non-specialists.
+_Software should be simple to use_ -- especially if we want to deliver it to non-specialists.

 The _Swift-DeepSky_ pipeline uses a lot of scientific software to do its job.
 One of the software packages used is NASA's [HEASoft], some are written by us, some use compiled languages (_e.g._, Fortran) while others use interpreted ones (Python, Perl).
-Bottomline is: the install procedure of scientific software may get nasty sometimes.
+Bottom line is: the install procedure of scientific software may get nasty sometimes.

-After considering the profile of our potencial users and the resources we should provide [Docker containers] provided the right solution either to the first step -- install -- and also to another aspect: _portability_.
+After considering the profile of our potential users and the resources we should provide [Docker containers] provided the right solution either to the first step -- install -- and also to another aspect: _portability_.
 Our users are most likely to work on either MacOS-X or GNU/Linux operating systems,